tryscer/flock/Flock Wiki/Side 2 Tim.md

 Ideas that will appear in the side communications though public washroom graffiti .
 Haikus by Kimberly.
 Flock name written on the wall.

-the bear-geneer is a prominante item. at a point we will have to go back and rescue it from somewhere
+the bear-geneer is a prominent item. at a point we will have to go back and rescue it from somewhere

 Building a barn, call the guys over. some people go to bath in the stream mid day. some join, some leave.